AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-coding/vc2p-background.md

-# Visual Coding — 2-photon
+# Visual Coding Ophys

-The Visual Coding 2-photon dataset is a survey of in vivo physiological activity in the awake mouse cortex.
+The Visual Coding Ophys dataset is a survey of in vivo physiological activity in the awake mouse cortex.
 Neural activity was recorded using {term}`Two-photon calcium imaging`.
 We used transgenic tools to target the expression of a fluorescent calcium indicator, {term}`GCaMP`6, to a specific population of